LCPQ/gdr_nbody_2021/content/presentations.md

 ### Thierry Deutsch (CEA, Grenoble)

-**New formalism for the exact calculation of total energies and associated electronic state of many-body interactions with complexity n^4**
+**New formalism for the exact calculation of total energies and associated electronic state of many-body interactions with complexity $n^4$**

-In this talk, I intend to show a new formalism that solves the famous many-body problem of quantum mechanics with a complexity varying as a function of n⁴ where n is the number of states.
-There was already an object, the reduced two-body density matrix (2-RDM) that had this complexity but for it to be a quantum state with N electrons, a gigantic number of conditions must be taken into account.
+In this talk, I intend to show a new formalism that solves the famous many-body problem of quantum mechanics with a complexity varying as a function of $n^4$ where $n$ is the number of states.
+There was already an object, the reduced two-body density matrix (2-RDM) that had this complexity but for it to be a quantum state with $N$ electrons, a gigantic number of conditions must be taken into account.
 This formalism should considerably reduce the computation time avoiding the exponential complexity of the current exact methods.

 Based on anti-commutativity relations, we show that we can construct a class of mathematical objects that are isomorphic to many-body wavefunctions but have the advantage of being compactable.
 Thanks to this new formalism, we show that the 2-RDM of the wavefunctions solutions of a two-body interaction Hamiltonian can be represented exactly thanks to this new set of mathematical objects.
 We will give also a new geometric interpretation of the 2-RDM in the space of these new mathematical objects.
 We will develop the Lagrangian, the corresponding Euler-Lagrange equations and illustrate with numerical examples.

-[1] Exact solution of the many-body problem with a O(n6) complexity, arXiv:2111.15281 [quant-ph]
+[1] Exact solution of the many-body problem with a O(n6) complexity, T. Deutsch, arXiv:2111.15281 [quant-ph]

 ### Xiang Yuan (PhLAM, Lille)